-Vancouver, British Columbia – April 1, 2020 – Cabral Gold Inc. (“Cabral” or the “Company”) (TSXV: CBR) is pleased to announce that it has identified a vein containing visible gold mineralization at the Alonso target.
+Vancouver, British Columbia–(Newsfile Corp. – April 1, 2020) – Cabral Gold Inc. (TSXV: CBR) (“Cabral” or the “Company”) is pleased to announce that it has identified a vein containing visible gold mineralization at the Alonso target.
 The Company is also pleased to provide a further update regarding the ongoing regional exploration work at the Cuiú Cuiú project in Brazil.

 Alan Carter, President & CEO stated “The identification of visible gold in an outcropping quartz vein adjacent to the area of abundant quartz-pyrite boulders at Alonso is an important step forward in identifying the source of the quartz boulders which recently returned gold values of 11.3 to 200.3 g/t gold.
 Furthermore, the possible presence of a broad mineralization halo extending at least 25m to the north of the main vein structure suggests that the style of gold mineralization at Alonso is similar to the two main existing gold deposits at MG and Central.
 This further supports the conclusion that Cuiú Cuiú is an emerging district containing multiple gold deposits”.